saubhagya0111/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Data Structures by Abdul Bari is the primary source of the commits of this repository
+All the topics which have been taught in the course Mastering Data Strcutures and Algorithms by Abdul Bari have been covered in this repo